Controlled Drug regulations

 - If the person who collected the drug was the patient or the patient’s representative, whether evidence of identity was requested of that person (yes/no);And whether evidence of identity was provided by the person collecting the drug (yes/no).

-Pharmacists are advised that CD registers may only be held in a computerised form if safeguards are incorporated into the software to ensure all of the following:
+RPS guidance confirms that CD registers may only be held in a computerised form if safeguards are incorporated into the software to ensure all of the following:

 - The author of each entry is identifiable

 - Entries cannot be altered at a later date